Dreamcatchers For Abused Children

 It is a good practice to use more than one technique in eliciting information, even if it is only the combination of the use of anatomical dolls and questions.
 Some of these techniques, such as story telling, are rightfully the province of mental health professionals and should not be used by Child Protective Services (CPS) caseworkers and law enforcement personnel.
 However, the other techniques can be used by all professionals likely to interview children, provided they have adequate training in their use.

 It is prudent to avoid leading questions in case they might cause a false accusation and in order to preclude challenges to interviewing techniques.
 The interviewer should assume that the more open-ended the question, the greater confidence he/she should have in the child’s responses.
 A continuum consisting of five types of questions, from most open-ended to most close-ended, is presented in the following discussion.
-This framework is fairly consistent with other clinical writing on questioning strategies.
+This framework is fairly consistent with other clinical writing on questioning strategies.74 75 The types of questions are as follows:

 general questions,